Updated on August 29, 2018

 Sony's policy for the general shareholders meeting is as follows.

-Sony endeavors to develop an environment where each shareholder could participate based on the following two points as basic policy for the general shareholder meeting.
+Sony endeavors to develop an environment where each shareholder is able to participate based on the following two points, as the basic policy for the general shareholders meeting.

-Sony sets the date of the general shareholder meeting appropriately and prepares webcasting for the shareholders who cannot attend the shareholders' meeting by cooperating with relevant departments.
-Further, Sony provides the voting results gathered before the shareholders' meeting date on the screen of the meeting hall during the voting.
+Sony sets the date of the general shareholders meeting appropriately, depending on venue availability.
+Further, Sony provides the voting results gathered before the shareholders meeting date on the screen of the meeting hall during the voting.

-For more information of the general shareholder meeting, please refer to the page below.
+For more information of the general shareholders meeting, please refer to the page below.

-The voting results for each agenda item of the general shareholder meeting and its analysis are reported to and reviewed by the Board.
+The voting results for each agenda item of the general shareholders meeting and its analysis are reported to and reviewed by the Board as appropriate.
 The IR department then takes any appropriate follow-up measures, such as a dialogue with shareholders.